inoxlang/inox/docs/language-reference/testing.md

 ```

 Tests are allowed in any Inox file but it is recommended to write them in
-`*.spec.ix` files.
-The modules whose filename matches `*.spec.ix` are granted
-the following permissions by default in test mode:
+`*.spec.ix` modules: in test mode the following permissions are implicty added to the manifest of such modules:

 - **read, write, delete all files**
 - **read, write, delete all values in the ldb://main database**
-- **read any http(s) resource**
 - **create lightweight threads (always required for testing)**

-The metadata and parameters of the test suites and test cases are specified in
+The metadata and parameters of the test suites and test cases are specified in an object:
-an object:

 ```
 manifest {}